 I often wonder what life will be like for my husband and me in our empty nest next year.
 I know there will be sadness because we like our kids and will miss them.
 But, they are both healthy, happy kids, doing what they want to do, so we are blessed.
 And since my husband and I not only love each other, but actually like each other, I think we have a good shot at being one of those couples that experiences a rekindling of marital happiness.

-To ease the transition, my friend and associate, Dylan Broggio, LCSW-R, had a brilliant idea.
+To ease the transition, my friend, had a brilliant idea.

 She suggested I should plan a romantic trip after dropping the kids off at college next September.